What causes PI?

 Other treatments may also be available.2

-Immune globulin, or IG, is a medicine made from proteins from human plasma, taken from healthy donors, and contains purified antibodies.
+IG stands for immune globulin.
+It is comprised of proteins taken from human plasma and contains purified antibodies.
 Plasma is the liquid part of the blood that contains antibodies needed to keep the body healthy.

 Two ways that IG therapy is given

-If infused by IV, it is given every 3 to 4 weeks; if given subcutaneously, it can be given daily to weekly, as desired.
-Also, while IV infusion is administered by a healthcare professional in a clinic or home, subcutaneous infusion can be self-administered conveniently at home.
+If given by intravenous infusion, IG is given every 3 to 4 weeks; if given by subcutaneous infusion, it can be given daily up to every 2 weeks (biweekly).
+Also, while intravenous infusion is administered by a healthcare professional in a clinic or home, subcutaneous infusion can be self-administered conveniently at home.

 XEMBIFY is a subcutaneous IG replacement therapy used to treat patients with PI who are 2 years of age and older.
 Learn more about infusing XEMBIFY.